fedora-python/portingguide/source/etc.rst

 * Bytecode is not compatible across Python versions.
   If the same module was being imported by different versions of Python, each would overwrite the ``.pyc`` file with its own flavor of bytecode on import.
-This would invalidating the cache for all other versions.
+This would invalidate the cache for all other versions.
 * The ``.pyc`` cache could be used even without a corresponding ``.py`` file, which allowed some space saving (by distributing only the compiled file).
   However, if one deleted a ``.py`` file but forgot to also remove the ``.pyc``,